 This is an unfair portrayal of the work that councils do to ensure that local communities are as supported and maintained as possible.
 So in order to set the story straight it's so important that council social media accounts raise awareness of local successes, problems solved and improvements made.

 Nottingham City Council do this brilliantly by creating lots of content celebrating Nottingham and particularly the work all at the council are doing to continue to drive the area forward.
-In this case launching a campaign all about the restoration work done to a local park.
+In this case, announcing the new works to begin on the Island Quarter, as their biggest regeneration scheme in decades. 🙌

-Last but certainly not least, we've been admiring Carmarthenshire County Council's social media campaign focused on the Cycling Tour of Britain that's being held in the county.
-This campaign is all about raising the profile of Carmarthenshire and engaging local people and it's certainly ticking both boxes.
+Last but certainly not least, we've been admiring Wolverhampton Council's social media content focused on the cycling events that will be held in the city as part of the Birmingham Commonwealth Games in 2022.
+This content is all about raising the profile of Wolverhampton and engaging local people and it's certainly ticking both boxes.

 If you also have a sporting event or other county-wide event taking place consider what you can do on social and in your county to create maximum engagement and involvement!